jinghuichen/AdvML21Fall/index.md

     - Solving an interesting new real-world problem with adversarial machine learning
     - Thorough theoretical analysis of existing approaches
 - The best outcome of the project is a manuscript that is publishable in major machine learning/AI/Security conferences (ICML, NeurIPS, ICLR, CVPR, KDD, ACL, CCS, etc.).
+- Incentives: outstanding projects that are publishable on top tier venues (determined by the instructor) can waive the paper reviews.
+Contact the instructor before the project final presentation if you feel qualified.
 - The final project quality will take 50% of your grade.
 - **Students cannot use their own published work as the course project.**